udif/life/README.txt

 life_cnt.v:
 This 6 bit counter keeps track of the current cell being processed.
 This value is used for display refresh and for tracking the board boundaries since we don't wraparound (and even if we did wraparound, we would need to take different cells when we reach the board edge).
 This counter runs freely whether we advance to the next generation or not.
 When the counter wraps around we also calculate a separate flag that tells us whether to update the next gen or not.
+In addition, it generates a flip signal that is active only when the counter is 0, to ensure that the cursor always points to the same location when it is not moving.

 life_cursor.v :
 keeps track of the location of the current cell to be entered, by watching the up/down/left/right inputs from the joystick.
+It also contains the same flip signal as life_cnt (for the other CPLD).

 life_neighbour.v:
 Takes the value of the neighbouring cells as an input, and masks those that are at the edge of the board.